Salma-Bhar-CWRU/Portfolio/README.md

 ### Detecting Objects in Autonomous Driving
 **Goal:** To develop a 3D object detection system that enhances the safety and accuracy of autonomous vehicles by identifying and classifying objects in real-time.

-**Description:** This project with Latitude AI aims to developed a 3D object detection system for autonomous driving using convolutional neural networks
-(CNNs) and transfer learning to classify objects from images.
-Innovated by converting perspective images to bird's eye view (BEV) and incorporating depth information to enhance detection accuracy.
-This project advanced vehicle safety and autonomy by leveraging deep learning techniques in computer vision.
+ **Description:** This project with Latitude AI aims to developed a 3D object detection system for autonomous driving.
+We utilized Detectron2 and DepthAnything to process over 34,000 samples from the nuScenes dataset.
+We implemented a method enhancing 2D detections with depth to approximate a 3D scene understanding.
+Delivered a comprehensive project report and a functional model for self-driving car safety.
+This project advanced vehicle safety and autonomy by leveraging machine learning and data science.

 **Skills:** Computer Vision, Deep Learning, Convolutional Neural Networks, Classification, Data Cleaning,